-Database access is made possible through ActiveX Data Objects (ADO), and the IIS Metabase can be manipulated using the GetObject() function with sufficient permissions.
+Database access is made possible through ActiveX Data Objects (ADO), and the

-Scripting languages like VBScript and JavaScript, are designed as an extension to HTML.
-The Web browser receives scripts along with the rest of the web document.
-It is the browser's responsibility to parse and process the scripts.
+IIS Metabase can be manipulated using the GetObject() function with sufficient browser's responsibility to parse and process the scripts.
 HTML was extended to include a tag that is used to incorporate scripts into HTML - the <SCRIPT> tag.